zulip/swift-zulip-api/docs/events.md

     - *example*: `["subscriptions", "pointer"]` for a combination of multiple events
     - *example*: `[]` for all events
- - `allPublicStreams`: Whether events should be recieved from all public streams.
+ - `allPublicStreams`: Whether events should be received from all public streams.
- - `includeSubscribers`: Whether events should be recieved for the subscribers of each stream.
+ - `includeSubscribers`: Whether events should be received for the subscribers of each stream.
  - `fetchEventTypes`: The same as `eventTypes`, but used to fetch initial data.
 If `fetchEventTypes` is not set, `eventTypes` is